HYPOCRITE IDLER 4Q2020

 December 26, 2020

-HILOBROW is a noncommercial blog.
-None of the below should be construed as an advertisement for SEMIOVOX, UNBORED, GO WEST, RADIUM AGE SCIENCE FICTION, SIGNIFICANT OBJECTS, THE ADVENTURER’S GLOSSARY, or one of my other projects.
-This is merely an update on my doings and undoings.
+HILOBROW is a noncommercial blog!
+The info below should not be construed as a vulgar advertisement for SEMIOVOX, UNBORED, THE ADVENTURER’S GLOSSARY, MIT PRESS’s RADIUM AGE SERIES, SEMIOFEST SESSIONS, LOST OBJECTS, GO WEST, or any of my various more-or-less profitable projects.
+It is merely an update on my doings and undoings — in this case, during 4Q2020.

 I’ve fossicked as a consulting semiotician since 1999.
 In 2014, Ron Rentel (head of Consumer Eyes) and I cofounded the semiotics-fueled branding consultancy SEMIOVOX, with the goal of fusing consumer research and semiotic analysis into a single powerful methodology.
 During 4Q2020, Semiovox consulted — with brands and their agency partners — on positioning, innovation, and pack design projects for the sake of which we analyzed the unspoken codes of such categories as Luxury Watches, Luxury Automotive, Men’s Grooming, Luxury Spirits, Men’s Fashion, Hot Sauce, BBQ Sauce, Spices, and Srirachas.